chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_search_example.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following example shows how to use the search index to find all of the items in a data bag (called "admins" that stores the user data for each system administrator), add each data bag item to an array, ensure that each data bag item exists as a user resource, and then to create a security group to which each of the data bag items belongs.
+The following example shows how to use the search index to find all of the items in a data bag (called ``admins`` that stores the user data for each system administrator), add each data bag item to an array, ensure that each data bag item exists as a user resource, and then to create a security group to which each of the data bag items belongs.

 .. code-block:: ruby